Ivanlizardo/WD-Seatwork-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This project is demonstrating my skills in making Hero-sections.
+  This project demonstrates my skills in creating Hero sections.
+It features entrance animations to improve the overall aesthetic.
 </div>

 <br />